 Three Credits, Three Hours.
 (Spring) This methods class provides students with the knowledge of developmentally appropriate social studies and creative expression concepts for children birth through age eight and techniques for incorporating them throughout the curriculum.
 Topics include culture, time, people, places, individual and global identify, sense of community, dramatic play, music, art, and creative movement.
 The course also includes assessment of development, as well as designing appropriate accommodations to meet the needs of all children enrolled in the early childhood program.
-Prereauisite: CHD2220.
+Prerequisite: CHD 2220, DEP 2004 or consent of instructor.